meetpatel1111/one-click-k8s-deployment-azure/Documents/GITHUBACTIONS_DETAILED.md

 can scale to production-grade environments.
 Future enhancements like reusable workflows and observability integrations can further strengthen the pipeline.

-In short, GitHub Actions transforms this repository into a **self-service deployment system** for Kubernetes, bringing speed, safety, and simplicity to DevOps teams.
+In short, GitHub Actions transforms this repository into a **self-service deployment system** for Kubernetes on Azure, bringing speed, safety, and simplicity to DevOps teams.

 ---